 WILD is a beautifully written book by author Cheryl Strayed who lives here in Portland, Oregon.
-Cheryl’s memoir addresses the themes of mother loss and grief, and the demons the author faces as a result of her mother’s death.
-I didn’t personally relate to the drug use or some of the ways in which Cheryl deals with her mother’s death, and the challenging Pacific Crest Trail hike is way out of my league, but I did relate to Cheryl’s pain.
+Cheryl’s memoir addresses the themes of mother loss and grief, and the challenges the author faces as a result of her mother’s death.
+I didn’t personally relate to some of the ways in which Cheryl deals with her mother’s death but I did relate to Cheryl’s enormous sense of loss.
 Everyone reacts differently in the face of grief and trauma and Cheryl’s gut-wrenching story drew me in with the first lines.
-I couldn’t put this memoir down.
+I couldn’t put this gripping memoir down.

 “My mother used to say something that drove me nuts.
 There is a sunrise and a sunset every day and you can choose to be there for it.
 You can put yourself in the way of beauty.” -Cheryl Strayed

 This book is filled with encouraging, beautiful quotes, some of which now appear in her book Brave Enough.